loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 that SP points to a valid stack before being called.
 After being called, $v$ is pushed on the stack pointed to by SP.
 Finally, we have $#scheme_neg($v$)$.
 It has no additional pre-conditions, only the post-condition that the program is terminated.
-All three functions require that $rho(x)$ is correctly loaded with values.
+All three functions require that the register in $rho(x)$, where $x$ is the variable being consumed, are correctly loaded with values.

 The translation between pseudo instructions and x86-64 assembly can be seen in @translation_table, and in @operand_table we explain the operands used in the compilation scheme.